Samsung/tizen-docs/docs/application/design/wearable/ui-components/pages.md

     -   **Text content**

         Text content should have margins on either side.
-Without these, it’s hard to read the text on a round display.
+Without these, it's hard to read the text on a round display.
 When the text doesn't fit on one screen, the page scrolls vertically so users can see the full text.
-Refer to [Scroll bar](scroll-bar.md) for more details.
+Refer to [Scroll bar](scroll-bars.md) for more details.

         ![](media/ui_components_10.1.1_1-664x200.png)
         *Text content should have margins on either side.*